Position: Capacity Building Lead

 - Excellent written skills, with the ability to synthesize quantitative and qualitative information from multiple sources into a cohesive document

-- Strong oral communication skills, with exceptional listening ability
+- Excellent oral communication skills, with exceptional listening ability

 - High emotional intelligence, able to easily develop deep, trusting relationships with diverse individuals from many different backgrounds

-- Flexible and adaptable, able to shift communication and consulting styles to fit the needs of a wide range of cultures, people, and organizations
+- Flexibility and adaptability, able to shift communication and consulting styles to fit the needs of a wide range of cultures, people, and organizations

-- Humble, knowing when to ask for help and advice from others
+- A humble nature and know when to ask for help and advice from others

 - A great sense of humor!

-This is a full-time, exempt position, with a salary range of $60,000-$70,000.
-Salary offer will be dependent on experience.
+Salary offer will be dependent on experience and calculated transparently with the final candidate using an equitable salary calculator used by RVC.
 We believe in work-life balance, and are committed to keeping the workload in alignment with the true hours worked.

 Equal Opportunity Employer